Python-SIP/sip/sphinx/c_api.rst

         the :class:`sip.voidptr` object.

+.. c:function:: PyObject *sipConvertToArray(void *cpp, const char *format, SIP_SSIZE_T len, int readonly)

+    .. versionadded:: 4.15

+    This converts a one dimensional array of fundamental types to a :class:`sip.array` object.

+    An array is very like a Python :class:`memoryview` object.
+The underlying memory is not copied and may be modified in situ.
+Arrays support the buffer protocol and so can be passed to other modules, again without the underlying memory being copied.

+    :class:`sip.array` objects are not supported by the :program:`sip` code generator.
+They can only be created by handwritten code.

+    :param cpp:
+        the address of the start of the C/C++ array.
+    :param format:
+        the format, as defined by the :mod:`struct` module, of an array element.
+At the moment only ``H`` (unsigned short) and ``I`` (unsigned int) are supported.
+    :param len:
+        the number of elements in the array.
+    :param readonly:
+        is non-zero if the array is read-only.
+    :return:
+        the :class:`sip.array` object.

 .. c:function:: void *sipConvertToInstance(PyObject *obj, sipWrapperType *type, PyObject *transferObj, int flags, int *state, int *iserr)

     .. deprecated:: 4.8